 - Accept responsibility for making your own decisions.
 An adviser will provide advice, not make decisions for you.

 - Come prepared for appointments.
-During the advising period for registration, come with:
+During the advising period for

 - a list of courses you are interested in taking next term

 - the meeting dates and times of courses, including alternative course choices